harm27/obs-java-client/README.md

 ![Master Build](https://github.com/harm27/obs-websocket-java/workflows/Master%20Build/badge.svg)

 # News
-Version 1.0 is released.
+Version 1.1 is released.

 It includes the events and requests from the following categories:
-- Scenes
+- Streaming
-- General
+- Replay Buffer
-- Other
+- Recording

 This initial version includes the following basic features:
+- Improved checks for supported methods.
-- Authentication
+- Improved authentication system
-- Sending and receiving requests
-- Receiving requests

 Check https://github.com/harm27/obs-websocket-java/milestones for which version the other events and requests are planned.